lazercube/homelab/README.md

 # Homelab

-My personal homelab: a local Proxmox cluster running Talos-based Kubernetes, managed with OpenTofu and Argo CD.
+My personal homelab: A local Proxmox cluster running Talos-based Kubernetes, managed with OpenTofu and Argo CD.

+> [!NOTE]
+> This is a showcase of my homelab setup, not a step-by-step guide.
+Configuration details are specific to my environment and may require adaptation for your use case.

 ## Setup
 1. Configure Proxmox and cluster values in `tofu/proxmox.auto.tfvars`.